-Case (3): If the expression following a stand alone sectiontype specifier is resolvable as a String list expression then the string components of the list are interpreted as the statements of the section.
+Case (3): If the expression following a pure section type specifier is resolvable as a String list expression the lines of the list are interpreted as the statements of the section.

-This mechanism can e.g. be used to load a file that has unicode format and then treat it by the usual mechanisms registry loadUnicodeTextFile("%scriptpath%/opsiorgkey.reg") /regedit registry, the core statement specifying the section type, loadUnicodeTextFile(...), a String list expression specifying how to get the lines of a registry section resp. its surrogate.
+This mechanism can e.g. be used to load a file that has unicode format and then treat it by the usual mechanisms registry, the core statement specifying the section type, loadUnicodeTextFile(...), a String list expression specifying how to get the lines of a registry section resp. its surrogate. /regedit, parametrizing the registry call.